 The story of how Ruprecht came to be Santa’s helper varies across regions of Germany.

 According to some stories, he first worked as a farmhand; according to others, he was a foundling who Saint Nicholas raised from childhood.

 Ruprecht is usually depicted wearing a black or brown robe with a pointed hood; he carries a long staff and a bag of ashes.

 He is sometimes also accompanied by a few helpers, who are usually depicted as old women with blackened faces.

-According to German folklore, Ruprecht would ask children to recite a prayer; those that are able get apples, gingerbread, and nuts in return.
+According to German folklore, Ruprecht would ask children to recite a prayer; those that are able to do so get apples, gingerbread, and nuts in return.

-Those that can’t, on the other hand, get a beating with Ruprecht’s sack of ashes.
+Those that cannot, on the other hand, get a beating with Ruprecht’s sack of ashes.

 Some variations of the story say that good children get sweets from Saint Nicholas, while naughty kids get lumps of coal, sticks, and stones from Knecht Ruprecht.

 The history of Santa Claus in Germany includes another popular German Christmas personality is das Christkind/Christkindl (“the Christ Child” in English).